 However, it survived all the turmoil and emerged as a well-known destination for education, culture, food, and architecture.

-7 square miles in the North Central Hills region of Mississippi.
+Heavily forested, Oxford, Mississippi, is spread over 26.7 square miles in the North Central Hills region of Mississippi.

-The city is also known for its music and literature.
+Additionally, the city is also known for its music and literature.

-The University of Mississippi Museum
+Wander around the University of Mississippi Museum

 Around 20,000 varieties of objects and artifacts from modern history to literature are on display at the museum.

-The museum is located inside the University of Mississippi campus and visitors can benefit from educational programs including summer camps for children.
+The museum is located inside the University of Mississippi campus, and visitors can benefit from educational programs, including summer camps for children.

 The University of Mississippi museum also holds temporary exhibits around the year.